JetBrains/teamcity-documentation/topics/git.md

 <td>

-The path to the native git executable on the server
+The path to the native git executable on the server.
+On Windows, remember to use double backslashes in the path.

 </td></tr><tr>